WhiteflagProtocol/whiteflag-api/docs/md/state.md

 Currently it is not possible to change the MEK without losing the state.
-Also, please be aware that losing the MEK results in unobtainable keys, including private blockchain keys and pre-shared encryption keys!!
+Also, please be aware that losing the MEK results in unobtainable keys, including private blockchain keys and pre-shared encryption keys!